NilsRo/OctoPrint-SlicerEstimator/README.md

 Custom metadata: http://files.fieldofview.com/cura/Replacement_Patterns.html

 ### Cura M117
 Remaining time is read out of M117 commands added by Cura if the Post-Processing actions are activated.
 The slicer will update the remaining print time continuously.
+Also there is support to show the remaining times to filamnt changes.

 ![](images/Cura.png)